What is a Secretary or Administrative Assistant?

 |District of Columbia||$50,140|

-What Tools do Secretaries and Administrative Assistants Use?
+Tools & Technologies Used by Secretaries and Administrative Assistants

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Secretaries and Administrative Assistants: